What Is Ditropan?

 An overactive bladder is caused by the bladder muscles contracting involuntarily.
-This results in you feeling the urge to urinate urgently, even if there’s very little urine in the bladder.
+This results in a feeling an urgent need to urinate which may be painful, even if there’s very little urine in the bladder.
 In a normal bladder, these muscles would only contract when the bladder is full.

 While the exact cause of an overactive bladder may be unknown, there are many possibilities behind the symptoms of the condition, including:

 - Certain medications

 Who Is Most at Risk for an Overactive Bladder?